rishasi/aci-flp-labs/README.md

 *        3. ACI not accessible using PublicIP:Port
 *        4. ACI not accessible from another Subnet.
 *        5. ACI not accessible from another VNet.
+*        6. ACI cannot be deployed in a Subnet.
 *************************************************************************************

 "-l|--lab" Lab scenario to deploy (3 possible options)